graphsense/graphsense.github.io/documentation.md

 **Q: How can I get access to the GraphSense demo?**

-Just drop an email to [contact@iknaio.com](mailto:contact@iknaio.com) and briefly explain **who** you are and **why** you want access to our demo.
+Just drop an email to [contact@ikna.io](mailto:contact@ikna.io) and briefly explain **who** you are and **why** you want access to our demo.
 You will receive access credentials, and we will also sign you up for our public GraphSense users mailing list.

 <h4>Operation</h4>

 **Q: How often is the data updated?**

-That depends on how often you parse and ingest relevant raw data (blockchains, exchange rates, etc.) and subsequently run the transformation procedure (see [GraphSense Setup](https://github.com/graphsense/graphsense-setup)).
+That depends on how often you parse and ingest relevant raw data (blockchains, exchange rates, etc.) and subsequently run the transformation procedure.
+The [GraphSense Lib](https://github.com/graphsense/graphsense-lib) repository allows to do contentious updates without running the full transformation (see delta-updates).
 We currently trigger this manually for demo purposes, but it could be automated using a cron job.

 **Q: Does GraphSense support real-time updates?**

-Not yet, mainly because we never needed it in our investigations.
-However, this feature is on our future feature lists.
+Using the ingest and delta-update features of [GraphSense Lib](https://github.com/graphsense/graphsense-lib) a near real-time system can be built.

 **Q: How are entity and abuse types assigned to addresses?**